RPegoud/PyTorch_traffic_sign_detection/README.md

 Here are some ways to take this project further:

+* The images are cropped and zoomed on specific traffic signs, a next step could be to collect images from road situations and detect traffic signs when there are some
 * Use the coordinates features available in the dataset to train a segmentation model
 * Apply segmentation to videos